-The Southwest Scoliosis Institute specializes in the evaluation and treatment of people with spine and spinal cord diseases.
+The Southwest Scoliosis and Spine Institute specializes in the evaluation and treatment of people with spine and spinal cord diseases.
 For Example, our clinical staff reacts to unique patient demands by offering non-surgical and operative treatments that are both creative and effective.
 We know that back pain creates causes harm to the entire body.
 What begins as a minor ache, sprain, or injury can quickly escalate into a chronic condition that impairs your quality of life.
 Untreated back pain robs you of your health and wellness over time since it increases with time.
 It affects your sleep, exercise, and work.
 Chronic pain, if left untreated, can lead to depression, obesity, and other serious problems such as diabetes.

 Symptoms of Spinal Stenosis

 - Weakness – When problems exist in the neck, your hand, arm, foot, or leg can weaken; if problems exist in the lower back, the weakness will appear in your foot or leg.